How to help children thrive

 - New language skills for improving outcomes

-- Tried and tested ways to prevent and manage difficult behaviour
+- Tried and tested ways to prevent or manage difficult behaviour

 - How to create an environment in which not only the child but the whole family flourishes

-- The opportunity to discuss with a highly experienced tutor how to apply the new understanding and skills to the children you know
+- The opportunity to discuss with a highly experienced tutor how to apply what you’ve learnt with the children you know

 - plus Course notes and CPD Certificate